harshawsharma/cloudtrail-deactivation-remediation/README.md

 ### High level flow
-Once set up, this setup would work as follows:
+Once set up, this would work as follows:

 - Customer accidentaly turns OFF logging
 - Cloudwatch event catches this and immediately triggers the Lambda function